-- 1933: First graduating class consisted of 13 electrical engineers.
+- 1933: Indiana Technical College’s first graduating class consisted of 13 electrical engineers.

 - 1945: G.I.
 Bill® boosted post-war enrollment, leading to priority list: former students returning from service were given first priority, followed by other ex-servicemen.
 Other prospective students were put on a waiting list.